daranzolin/OLDdaranzolin.github.io/_posts/2017-04-14-data-validation-assertr.markdown

 [The assertr vignette](https://cran.r-project.org/web/packages/assertr/vignettes/assertr.html) does a terrific job explaining the nuances of `verify` and `assert`.
 It's worth a close read.

 You can be sure that I will be going on many more dates with `assertr`.
-I may even write another blog!